Tokyo Metropolitan Edo-Tokyo Museum

 Tokyo Arts and Space

-Tokyo Arts and Space (TOKAS) was opened in Heisei 13 (2001) as Tokyo Wonder Site, and in Heisei 18 (2006) started a residency program to invite and dispatch artists and creators from Japan and overseas.
-The name was changed in Heisei 29 (2017), and in Heisei 30 (2018), the Tokyo Metropolitan Government and the Contemporary Art Prize were established.
-Centered on the Hongo and Residency buildings, it is an international art center that offers a comprehensive range of stay, research, production and exhibition programs.
+Tokyo Arts and Space (TOKAS) opened in 2001 as Tokyo Wonder Site, and in 2006 began a residency program to invite and dispatch artists and creators from Japan and abroad.
+The name was changed in 2017, and in 2018, the Tokyo Metropolitan Government and the Contemporary Art Award were established.
+Centered around the two locations of Hongo and Residency, TOKAS operates a variety of programs as an international art center that comprehensively supports residencies, research, production, and exhibitions.

 Tokyo Shibuya Koen-dori Gallery

-Tokyo Shibuya Koen-dori Gallery opened its grand opening in February of Reiwa 2 (2020) as a base for the promotion of art brut in Tokyo.
-Aiming to promote understanding of diversity and contribute to the realization of an inclusive society through art, we will create opportunities for people to come into contact with the diverse creativity and new values of each individual through exhibitions of art brut and other works.
+Tokyo Shibuya Koen-dori Gallery had its grand opening in February 2020 as a base for promoting art brut and other art forms in Tokyo.
+Aiming to promote understanding of diversity and contribute to the realization of an inclusive and symbiotic society through art, the gallery creates opportunities for people to come into contact with the diverse creativity and new values of each individual through exhibitions of a variety of works, including art brut.

 Tokyo Bunka Kaikan

-Since its opening in April Showa 36 (1961), the Tokyo Bunka Kaikan has served as the "Hall of Music" and has been the stage for historical masterpieces such as opera, ballet and classical concerts in Japan and abroad.
-The building designed by Maekawa Kunio is also known as one of Japan's most famous modernist buildings, and you can view and listen to valuable materials in the Music Library.
-As a base for the transmission of arts and culture, the center is developing a variety of sponsoring projects based on the pillars of "creative transmission," "human resource development," and "education dissemination."
+Since its opening in April 1961, Tokyo Bunka Kaikan has served as a "Hall of Fame for Music" and has been the stage for historic performances of operas, ballets, classical concerts, and other events from Japan and abroad.
+The building, designed by Kunio Maekawa, is known as one of Japan's leading examples of modernist architecture, and the music archives offer valuable materials for viewing and listening.
+As a hub for the arts and culture, the center hosts a wide variety of events based on the pillars of "creative communication," "human resource development," and "educational outreach."

 Tokyo Metropolitan Theatre